entirelymagic/entirelymagic/README.md

 - 👋 Hi, I’m @Elvis Munteanu
 - 👀 I’m interested in programming, economy and stock market.
-- 🌱 I’m currently learning Data Science and backend Development with Django REST
+- 🌱 I’m currently learning Data Science and backend development with Django REST
 - 💞️ I’m looking to collaborate on projects that will make the planet a better place
 - 📫 How to reach me:
     - email: elvis.munteanu@gmail.com